googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 paint within a region for which a finite bounding box could be defined.
 The different paint formats have different boundedness characteristics:

+* If a clip box is provided the graph is inherantly bounded, no inspection of the Paint graph is required.
 * PaintGlyph is inherently bounded.
 * PaintSolid, PaintVarSolid, PaintLinearGradient, PaintVarLinearGradient, PaintRadialGradient, PaintVarRadialGradient, PaintSweepGradient, and